johnburley3000/LearnGH/README.md

 # LearnGH

-Goals for using github:
+Meeting agenda 1 Mar 11 2022:

-- [ ] have our first meeting
+- [ ] Set our goals
+- [ ] Some comments about using github on OSCAR for collaboration
-- [ ] add existing directory on OSCAR as a repository
+- [ ] Each of us add an existing directory on OSCAR as a repository to our own account
-- [ ] keep changes on OSCAR up to date
+- [ ] practice keeping changes on OSCAR up to date using add, commit, push, pull
+- [ ] See how to edit code on web, and review version history
-- [ ] collaborate
+- [ ] (if time) try sharing repos